Hoot-Coding-V2/hoot-coding/README.md

 *The API source code is hosted at https://github.com/hoot-coding-v2/hapi*

 # Description
-Hoot is a website that makes Bark programming easier, so users of any age can create and share games, animations, and everything else! &#128054;<br>
+Hoot is a website that makes Bark programming easier, so users of any age can create and share games, animations, and everything else! &#128054; 🦉<br>
 Bark has many features, including:
 - Dark mode
 - Custom stage size&ast;